Today I’ll show you how to crush your bullet journal New Year’s resolution list.

 However, there’s something powerful in turning your dream life vision into a physical, visual form.

 Because, as we all know, a picture is worth a thousand words.

 Level 10 Life Exercise

-After clearing my thoughts and visualize my dreams, it’s time to evaluate your current life.
+After clearing my thoughts and visualizing my dreams, it’s time to evaluate my current life.

 In my opinion, the Level 10 Life exercise (created by Hal Elrod in his book “The Miracle Morning”) is the best way to find out where you’re now and where you want to be.

-Definitely, it’s a great tool for goal planning, good habits setting and tracking progress.
+Definitely, it’s a great tool for goal planning, good habit setting, and tracking progress.

 Here you can read more about how to plan your life intentionally while staying motivated with bullet journal level 10 life spreads.

 In short, I evaluate my life for each category from 0 to 10 accordingly, having my brain dump notes and vision board right in from of me.